This year, your seasonal allergies came with a fever. But is that normal?

 If you think you have COVID-19, there are a couple steps you should take to make sure you get the right care and keep others safe.

-• Stay home – COVID-19 is very contagious.
-So if you’re noticing COVID-19 symptoms, stay home and try to separate yourself from other members of your household to help prevent the disease from spreading.
+- Stay home – COVID-19 is very contagious.
+So if you have COVID-19 (or it’s possible that you do), stay home and try to separate yourself from other members of your household to help prevent the disease from spreading.
+You should be able to treat mild symptoms of COVID-19 at home.
+But if you’re at increased risk of getting severe COVID-19, talk to your doctor about medications and treatments that could help.

 Think that it’s probably allergies?
 Here’s what you can do